 Workshop #2: Rhythms of Agriculture

 The day-to-day business of running a farm can be mysterious to those who aren’t directly involved with agriculture.
-During this workshop, hear from farmers and ag professionals about a year in the decision-making life of a farmer.
+In this workshop, hear from farmers and ag professionals about a year in the decision-making life of a farmer.
 Learn more about what research tells us about the priorities of both farmers and landowners, and gain an understanding of the resources, experts and services that farmers use to help make decisions on the farm.

 Workshop #3: Strategies & Next Steps

 Taking an active hand in managing farmland can be daunting for many landowners.
 In this workshop, learn more about how to build healthy and robust relationships with farmland tenants.
-Landowners and conservation professionals will highlight best practices for communicating with renters, explore approaches to farmland leasing and discuss why building equitable partnerships leads to better farm stewardship.
+Landowners and conservation professionals highlight best practices for communicating with renters, explore approaches to farmland leasing and discuss why building equitable partnerships leads to better farm stewardship.

 Workshop #4: Strategies & Next Steps for Women Landowners

 Managing farmland can be daunting, and women landowners in particular face specific and gender-driven barriers.
 In this workshop, learn more about how to overcome these barriers to build healthy and robust relationships with farmland tenants.
 Learn about best practices for communicating with renters, explore different approaches to farmland leasing and hear more about how and why to build equitable farm partnerships.